 The advantages of using Winsky International Express to send to Ireland

-Price discount: Through Winsky, you will enjoy ultra-low discounts on official announced prices by taking international express deliveries such as DHL, UPS, TNT, Fedex, etc.
+Price discount: Through Winsky, you will enjoy ultra-low discounts on officially announced prices by taking international express deliveries such as DHL, UPS, TNT, Fedex, etc.

-Convenient delivery: if you don’t know how to send international express, we will have special customer service to help you complete the safe and fast international distribution plan.
+Convenient delivery: if you don’t know how to send international express, we will have extraordinary customer service to help you complete the safe and fast global distribution plan.

-Prfessional services: if you need, we will help you repack the packages to meet international standards for sending parcels, reduce unnecessary packaging, postage and improve the security of parcels.
+Professional services: if you need them, we will help you repack the packages to meet international standards for sending parcels, reduce unnecessary packaging and postage, and improve the security of properties.

-Efficient and safe: when we receive your package, we will put it into storage on the same day and deliver it as soon as possible.
+Efficient and safe: when we receive your package, we will store it on the same day and deliver it as soon as possible.

-Door-to-door pick-up: we can provide door-to-door pick-up in Shenzhen, and we can help you contact the local express company in other areas to achieve door-to-door pick-up and delivery to your Ireland destination.
+Door-to-door pick-up: we can provide door-to-door pick-up in Shenzhen and help you contact the local express company in other areas to achieve door-to-door pick-up and delivery to your Ireland destination.

 2.2.
 Air Freight from China to Ireland

-The advantage airlines for shipping to Ireland Airport are as follows:
+The advantages of airlines for shipping to Ireland Airport are as follows:

 Eastern Europe / Central and Western Asia: EK/TK/CX/EY/UN/AY/SU and other airlines.